informalsystems/hermes/guide/src/commands/queries/client.md

 FLAGS:
         --chain <CHAIN_ID>
-            identifier of the chain to query
+            Identifier of the chain to query

         --client <CLIENT_ID>
-            identifier of the client to query
+            Identifier of the client to query

 OPTIONS:
         --consensus-height <CONSENSUS_HEIGHT>
-            height of the client's consensus state to query
+            Height of the client's consensus state to query

         --height <HEIGHT>
-            the chain height context to be used, applicable only to a specific height
+            The chain height context to be used, applicable only to a specific height

         --heights-only
-            show only consensus heights
+            Show only consensus heights
 ```

 __Example__